TheWoodRanger/presentation-conf_24_audittrail_native_telemetry/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Conf Presentation - Utility SPL for Parsing Audittrail
+## Conf Presentation - Utility Regex Patterns for Parsing Audittrail Fields

 Audittrail includes full SPL queries, so auto extraction often picks up false fields from the original search SPL.
 To avoid this, manually exrtract all queries you want to work with: